opensquiggly/user-docs/050-source-code-repos/03-private-repos.md

 ---
+weight: 30
 Order: 3
 Title: Mounting Private Repos
+description: How to connect to private Git repositories.
 ---
-# Overview of Private Repositories
+## Overview of Private Repositories

 Private repositories are repositories that require some type of authentication credentials in order to clone.